acceso/logc/README.md

-Simple message router with a few plugins.
+Simple message router that relays messages between different protocols.

-There are three types of plugins:
+The protocols are implemented as plugins and there are three types:

 - handlers: for message reception.
 Ex. a TCP client.
 - listeners: for message generation.
 Ex. a TCP server.